Major Groups > Cup Fungi > Sarcoscypha > Sarcoscypha coccinea

 Ecology: Saprobic on decaying hardwood sticks (sometimes on buried wood, appearing terrestrial); winter and spring; California and the Pacific Northwest.

-Fruiting Body: Cup shaped to saucer shaped, up to 4 cm across; upper surface scarlet red, fading with age to orangish, smooth or somewhat hoary; under surface whitish (but the red color of the upper surface often shows through), smooth or finely hairy; stem when present rudimentary, colored like and continuous with the under surface; flesh thin.
+Fruiting Body: Cup shaped to saucer shaped; up to 4 cm across; upper surface scarlet red, fading with age to orangish, bald or somewhat hoary; under surface whitish (but the red color of the upper surface often shows through), smooth or finely hairy; stem when present rudimentary, colored like and continuous with the undersurface; flesh thin.

-Microscopic Features: Spores 25-35 x 11-14 µ; elliptical; with many small oil droplets; not sheathed or irregularly sheathed.
+Microscopic Features: Spores 25-35 x 11-14 µ; ellipsoid; with many small (< 3 µ) oil droplets; not sheathed or irregularly sheathed.
+Asci 8-spored.
+Paraphyses filiform; with orangish red contents.
+Excipular surface with hairs that are only slightly curved, and are not twisted.

 Sarcoscypha coccinea